Search Find

 Top Previous Next

-With this option, you can search for text in your code.
+With this option, you can search for text in your program.

 Text at the current cursor position will automatically be placed in the find dialog box.